MythicMeta/Mythic_Scripting/README.md

 Version 0.0.21-25 of the `mythic` package supports version 2.2.8+ of the Mythic project (reports as version "3").

 Version 0.0.26 of the `mythic` package supports version 2.3+ of the Mythic project (reports as version "3").

-This version uses the new GraphQL interfaces.
+Version 0.0.27-rc1 of the `mythic` package supports version 2.3+ of the Mythic project utilizing the new GraphQL endpoints and reports as version "3".

 ```